-Prosperity's investment analysis seeks to consider all factors in its review of companies and their equity investment opportunities - including ESG matters.
+PCM's investment analysis seeks to consider all factors in its review of companies and their equity investment opportunities - including ESG matters.

-In general, Prosperity strongly feels that environmental and social factors are led by the quality and effectiveness of corporate governance.
+In general, PCM strongly feels that environmental and social factors are led by the quality and effectiveness of corporate governance.
 That is to say, our experience and understanding is that the better managed companies tend to have appropriate environmental and social policies and actions.
 Moreover, poor environmental or social practices, such as avoidable oil spills or poor employee safety measures, are indicative of inefficient management and poorly run businesses.

-Prosperity believes that companies with higher standards and practices in corporate governance tend to have better defined policies and approaches to environmental and social issues.
+PCM believes that companies with higher standards and practices in corporate governance tend to have better defined policies and approaches to environmental and social issues.
 As such, these companies are inherently more sustainable in our opinion and experience.